← Back to leaderboard

 Stripe API

-Stripe's OpenAPI spec scores a D — surprisingly low for one of the most respected developer APIs in the industry.
-The disconnect is striking: Stripe's human-facing documentation is widely considered exceptional, but the spec itself omits the structured signals that AI agents need most.
-Examples and error documentation — the two pieces of context LLMs lean on hardest — are entirely absent.
+Stripe's OpenAPI spec scores 37, an F. That is surprisingly low for one of the most respected developer APIs in the industry.
+The disconnect is striking.
+Stripe's human-facing documentation is widely considered exceptional, but the spec itself omits the structured signals AI agents need most.
+Examples and error documentation, the two pieces of context LLMs rely on hardest at the moment of constructing a call, are entirely absent.

 Category breakdown